-Hello, friends!
-Today I’m reviewing my favorite book of 2020: The Fifth Season, the first book in N.K.
+Hi, friends!
+Thanks for joining me today; I’m so glad you’re here 💙.
+Today I’m sharing my review of my favorite book of 2020: The Fifth Season.
+This is the first book in N.K.
 Jemisin’s Broken Earth trilogy.
-With multiple POVs, several timelines, and a diverse cast of characters, her novel tells a visceral tale of losing, finding, and forging yourself through fire.
+It contains multiple POVs, several timelines, and a diverse cast of characters, telling a visceral tale of losing, finding, and forging yourself through fire.

 When we say “the world has ended,” it is usually a lie, because the planet is just fine.
 But this is the way the world ends… For the last time.